paymennt/docs/community/2-account-management/2-business-information.md

 ### MoA (Memorandum of Association)

-Upload tbe MoA if there are 2 or more shareholders in the company
+Upload tbe MoA if there are 2 or more shareholders in the company.

 ### Tax registration